shirokuroten/writesup/cyberdefenders/threat_intel/red_stealer.md

 A. RECORDSTEALER
 <br><br>
 #### Q9: By identifying the malware's imported DLLs, we can configure security tools to monitor for the loading or unusual usage of these specific DLLs.
 Can you provide the DLL utilized by the malware for privilege escalation?
-Moved gack to Detail tab in VirusTotal.
+Moved back to Detail tab in VirusTotal.
 There are several "Imported" DLLs.<br><br>
 Under ADVAPI32.dll, found AdjustTokenPrivileges or OpenProcessToken, which are necessary for manipulating access tokens and escalating privileges.<br><br>
 <img width="824" height="587" alt="image" src="https://github.com/user-attachments/assets/9d279fee-c104-4b1e-bbf0-7765af846627" />